Go to Manage Devices. It can be accessed both from Startup Configuration

 Please note that for outputting OSC messages Aximmetry use the same adapter you selected in the Server section.

-The usual scenario is that the incoming OSC messages only contains an address and a single floating point number (or alternatively an integer, logical or double value).
-This kind of messages can be used to control properties and buttons just like with MIDI or DMX controllers.
+The usual scenario is that the incoming OSC messages only contain an address and a single floating-point number (or alternatively an integer, logical or double value).
+This kind of message can be used to control properties and buttons just like with MIDI or DMX controllers.

 Right-click the name of a numeric or a logical property or a control board button and choose Assign OSC...